TomoCroissant/programmingPortfolioSATO/index.md

 ### Monty Hall Problem

-A recreation of the famous Monty Hall Problem.
+A recreation of the famous Monty Hall Problem using Python.
 Tracks statistics and measures probability of each outcome.

 ![Monty Hall Problem]()